38 Foreign and defence policy

 Australian foreign and defence policy: a thematic approach

-In his seminal study of Australian foreign policy from 1942 to the present, Allen Gyngell identified three perennial aspects of Australian policy: a ‘great and powerful friend’, ‘regional engagement’, and a ‘rules-based international order’.[5]
+In his classic study of Australian foreign policy from 1942 to the present, Allen Gyngell identified three perennial aspects of Australian policy: a ‘great and powerful friend’, ‘regional engagement’, and a ‘rules-based international order’.[5]
 These have also been officially expounded as ‘three pillars’ (the USA alliance, engagement with Asia and membership of the UN) under the Rudd–Gillard Labor governments.
-Moreover, subsequent Coalition governments have not significantly departed from these aspects, even if their emphases have differed.
+Moreover, subsequent Coalition and Labor governments have not significantly departed from these aspects, even if their emphases have differed.
 This introductory chapter takes these three elements as a point of departure and expands upon them to cover 10 key themes through which Australian foreign and defence policy can be understood and appraised.
 Indeed, former Ambassador to the USA, Kim Beazley, suggests that the ‘dramatic shift from state-centric diplomacy and the rise of non-state challenges has meant foreign policy must be dealt with thematically’.[6]

 Section 1: Contexts